GillesQuodbach/test-package-npm/README.md

 ## Run the modal

-First, in the index.html, just before or after `<div id="root"></div>` add the modal container:
+- First, in the index.html, just before or after `<div id="root"></div>` add the modal container:

 `<div id="modal"></div>`

+The modal use react portal, so you can fire it where you want in your project.

-Second: in your component add :
+- Second: in your component add :

 `const [modal, setModal] = useState(false)`
 `const Toggle = () => setModal(!modal)`

-Third add the Modal component with its props:
+- Third add the Modal component with its props:

 ` <Modal
         show={modal}